 All Tangible Personal Property must be filed prior to April 1st, each and every year to avoid penalties.
 Property tax exemptions do not exempt property owners from filing requirements.

 Pursuant to F.S.
 193.063, we will consider requests for TPP Tax Return filing extensions.
-Please provide us with a list of clients requesting extensions in order by account number.

 Penalties may be imposed for failing to file, or improper or late filing of a Tangible return.

 - Failure to file a return - 25% penalty.